Best Dash Cams for 2026 Toyota Supra

 - Best 4K Overall: Miden S7 4K Dual Dash Cam — 4K front + 1080P rear, 10-year warranty, includes 64GB card

-Bottom line up front: If you want the cleanest fit and forget it’s even there, go with the Fitcamx.
-If you want the sharpest footage and the longest warranty, the Miden S7 is hard to beat.
-Keep reading for the full breakdown.
+Bottom line up front: If you want the cleanest fit and want to forget the camera is even there, choose the Fitcamx.
+If you want sharper 4K footage and the longest stated warranty, the Miden S7 is the better fit.

 | Miden S7 4K Dual Dash Cam with 64G SD Card | ![]() |